-"Summary of Changes" on page ix summarizes the technical and libraray changes made to DB2 Server for VSE & VM Version 7 Release 1 product.
+"Summary of Changes" on page vii summarizes the changes made to DB2 Server for VSE & VM for this release.

-"Chapter 1.
-Introduction" on page 1 introduces the Control Center product and tool set.
+Chapter 1, "Introduction" on page 1 introduces the Control Center product and tool set.

-"Chapter 2.
-Getting Started" on page 7 introduces you to the Control Center Main Menu.
+Chapter 2, "Getting Started" on page 7 introduces you to the Control Center Main Menu.

-"Chapter 3.
-Using the Operator Command Interface Tool" on page 9 describes how to use the Operator Command interface to issue SHOW and COUNTER commands to any connected DB2 Server in your VSE environment.
+Chapter 3, "Using the Operator Command Interface Tool" on page 9 describes how to use the Operator Command interface to issue SHOW and COUNTER commands to any connected DB2 Server in your VSE environment.

-"Chapter 4.
-DBSPACE Reorganization Tool" on page 13 describes the automated Control Center tools for reorganizing DBSPACES within a database.
+Chapter 4, "DBSPACE Reorganization Tool" on page 13 describes the automated Control Center tools for reorganizing DBSPACES within a database.

-"Chapter 5.
-DBSPACE Analysis Tools" on page 27 describes the Control Center tools for analyzing database DBSPACEs and performing maintenance upon them to improve performance.
+Chapter 5, "DBSPACE Analysis Tools" on page 27 describes the Control Center tools for analyzing database DBSPACEs and performing maintenance upon them to improve performance.
 Maintenance includes DBSPACE reorganization and UPDATE STATISTICS.

-"Chapter 6.
-Work File Label Definition Tool" on page 39 describes the Work File Label Definition tools that help you define the reorganization tool's work files.
+Chapter 6, "Work File Label Definition Tool" on page 39 describes the Work File Label Definition tools that help you define the reorganization tool's work files.

-"Chapter 7.
-CICS Report Controller Interface Tool" on page 47 describes the Control Center interface to the CICS® Report Controller function.
+Chapter 7, "CICS Report Controller Interface Tool" on page 47 describes the Control Center interface to the CICS® Report Controller function.

-"Chapter 8.
-Control Center Help Facility" on page 51 describes the Control Center Help Facility.
+Chapter 8, "Control Center Help Facility" on page 51 describes the Control Center Help Facility.

-"Chapter 9.
-Package Utility" on page 53 describes how you can automate tasks associated with packages within a database.
+Chapter 9, "Package Utility" on page 53 describes how you can automate tasks associated with packages within a database.

-"Chapter 10.
-Group Authorization Tool" on page 59 describes how this tool assists DBAs in managing the access to database objects, simplifies the process of authorization, and shortens the amount of time needed to grant or revoke privileges to individual users or groups of individuals.
+Chapter 10, "Group Authorization Tool" on page 59 describes how this tool assists DBAs in managing the access to database objects, simplifies the process of authorization, and shortens the amount of time needed to grant or revoke privileges to individual users or groups of individuals.

-"Chapter 11.
-The Monitor Maintenance Menu" on page 69 describes how the Database Monitoring tools are used to monitor database status and activities.
+Chapter 11, "The Monitor Maintenance Menu" on page 69 describes how the Database Monitoring tools are used to monitor database status and activities.

-"Chapter 12.
-Table Utility" on page 81 describes how you can easily view a list of tables (and some of their attributes) stored in a DB2 Server for VSE database and do specific operations on it.
+Chapter 12, "Table Utility" on page 81 describes how you can easily view a list of tables (and some of their attributes) stored in a DB2 Server for VSE database and do specific operations on it.

-"Chapter 13.
-Installing Stored Procedures Support" on page 101 describes the stored procedures that are used to do local processing.
+Chapter 13, "Installing Stored Procedures Support" on page 101 describes the stored procedures that are used to do local processing.

-"Appendix A. Reorganization Job Streams" on page 105 gives examples of the job streams generated when a database or table reorganization is requested by the user.
+Appendix A, "Reorganization Job Streams" on page 105 gives examples of the job streams generated when a database or table reorganization is requested by the user.

-"Appendix B. DBSPACE and Table Reorganization Tool Related Files" on page 127 lists the DBSPACE Reorganization Tool related files and explains their use.
+Appendix B, "DBSPACE and Table Reorganization Tool Related Files" on page 127 lists the DBSPACE Reorganization Tool related files and explains their use.